 Explain the Sensors

-Android-based devices have built-in-sensors in them, which measure certain parameters such as motion, orientation and more.
-The sensors help in the monitor of positioning and movement of the device through their high accuracy and can be both software and hardware-based on nature.
+Android-based devices have built-in sensors in them, which measure certain parameters such as motion, orientation and more.
+The sensors help in the monitoring of positioning and movement of the device through their high accuracy and can be both software and hardware-based in nature.

 The three prominent categories of sensors in its devices are: